kennysmithed/oels2020/oels_practical_wk6.md

 }
 ```

 That is a fairly hairy-looking bit of code, but hopefully you understand how the three sub-trials fit together.
 If not, ask in labs!

-And then at long last we can build our list of production trials using this function - I'll take 5 trials, to test participants 5 times on the label for object 4.
-Since they are all the same (apart from the trial-by-trial randomisation of the labels) there's no point in shuffling them, but if I wanted to do production tests on several objects I could do that in the same way as I did above for observation trials - build seperate lists for the different objects, then stick them together using `concat` and shuffle the order.
+At long last we can build our list of production trials using this function - I'll take 5 trials, to test participants 5 times on the label for object 4.
+Since these 5 trials are all the same (apart from the trial-by-trial randomisation of the labels, which happens when the trial actually starts) there's no point in shuffling them, but if I wanted to do production tests on several objects I could do that in the same way as I did above for observation trials - build seperate lists for the different objects, then stick them together using `concat` and shuffle the order.

 ```js
 var production_trial_1 = make_production_trial('object4',['buv','cal'])